pepemanboy/student_monitor/README.md

 # student_monitor

-Teacher - student app for school project.
+Simple prototype for an Android app to monitor cellphone usage during school classes.